 Plugs are also like caps but they stop the flow in a fitting instead of stopping the flow in a pipe.
 Because of this, they go inside the fitting which means they have a male threaded end.

 Adapters (Female and male):

 They are like adapters but focus on connecting pipes of different diameters.
-They are threaded which makes them apart from other types of fittings which in turn makes maintenance and pipeline customization a lot easier.
+They are threaded fittings which makes them apart from other types of fittings which in turn makes maintenance and pipeline customization a lot easier.
 They are often seen in landscaping applications due to their better performance with water fittings than metal which may cause rust.

 In some situations, two female ends in a PVC system have to be connected.
 The PVC pipe fitting in this job is a nipple.
 Fitting with two male threaded ends is a nipple.
-This type of fitting requires a tight fit and is mostly made with schedule 80 PVC; however, they are still compatible with 40 schedule parts.
+This type of fitting requires a tight fit and is mostly made with schedule 80 PVC; however, they are still compatible with 40 scheduled parts.

 PVC Piping Joining Methods

 The following joining methods are used for joining two PVC pipes.